geniussz/Fire-Phoenix/Research Plan.md

 How is the relationship between the burned area and the ignition probability?

+What are the characteristics (quantitative) of a self-organized critical state?

+How do different weather conditions interfere the self-organized critical state?

-How is the relationship between the burned area and the density of forest?
+How does the self-organized criticality depend on the neighbourhood selection on the grid?

-How is the relationship between the burned area and the size of forest and time?

 ## Expected Results